 - Select 'Plugins' > 'GreenHopper' > 'General Configuration'.

 - The 'GreenHopper General Configuration' screen will appear (see screenshot).
 The following global GreenHopper settings will be available for you to configure:

 The general setup options for your project are described below:

 - 'Scheduling Permission' — Select this check box to override the 'Resolve Issues' permission (i.e. 'Fix for version' permission) with the JIRA 'Schedule Issues' permission.
-Users will then need to have the 'Schedule Issues' permission to drag and drop cards into version boxes.
-This also applies to prioritising issues.
+Users will then need to have the 'Schedule Issues' permission to rank cards, or to drag and drop cards into version boxes (on the Planning Board).

 - 'Card Creation' — Select this check box to allow the creation of cards via GreenHopper.
 If you uncheck this checkbox, the creation of cards via GreenHopper will be locked.

 - 'Time Aggregation' — Select this check box to enable the aggregation of sub-task time tracking within the parent issue, denoted by a Σ icon.